 Figure 2 demonstrates how parcel data was used to assess the impact of two large wildfires, Crazy Horse and Black Mountain fires, that occurred during the 2003 fire season.
 This figure illustrates the type of information that local governments are able to provide about properties in the path of the fire.
-Here we see the location of structures, but what is also available is detailed agricultural and their use (crop type, pasture, not used), whether a structure is a primary or secondary residence, and what from what materials the structure is made.
+Here we see the location of structures, but what is also available is detailed agricultural and their use (crop type, pasture, not used), whether a structure is a primary or secondary residence, and from what materials the structure is made.
 This information is updated on an annual basis.
-Having this level of detail when making decisions as where to best allocate resources needs no elaboration.
-The issue that must be faced is how to ensure all communities have this data in a digital format and that the fire management community has access to it at the beginning of every fire season.
+Having this level of detail when making decisions as to where to best allocate resources is essential.
+The issue that must be faced is how to ensure all communities have this data in a digital format and that the emergency management (fire, hurricane, etc) community has access to it at the beginning of every season.